jaehochang92/jaehochang.netlify/content/home/experience.md

         Key work:

-        * A Meta--Analysis of the Stress Reaction Effect of Aromatherapy (Doctoral thesis in Art & Design at Konkuk University, 2018)
+        * A Meta_Analysis of the Stress Reaction Effect of Aromatherapy (Doctoral thesis in Art & Design at Konkuk University, 2018)
         * A survey on the satisfaction of Korean traditional dessert class (Korea Cultural Heritage Foundation, 2018)
         * Several master's theses